tuwaiq-ios/project10-week09-solo/README.md

 ### Structure:
 Models:
-Student Data,
+Student Data
 Bootcamp Data
 \\\\\\\\\\\\\\\\\\\\\\\\\\\\\
 Views:
-SceneDelegate,
+SceneDelegate
-AppDelegate,
+AppDelegate
-Basic Min,
+Basic Min
-Main of Top 10,
+Main of Top 10
-Main of Edit Student,
+Main of Edit Student
 Dark and light mode
 \\\\\\\\\\\\\\\\\\\\\\\\\\\\
 Cells:
-BootcampsCell,
+BootcampsCell
-EditStudentsCell,
+EditStudentsCell
-PrucheasCell,
+PrucheasCell
-DetailsCell,
+DetailsCell
-RecCell,
+RecCell
-Top10 Cell,
+Top10 Cell
-EmailCell,
+EmailCell
 \\\\\\\\\\\\\\\\\\\\\\\\\\\\
 Controller:
-StudentVC,
+StudentVC
-StudentVC2,
+StudentVC2
-BootcampVC,
+BootcampVC
-BootcampsVC,
+BootcampsVC
-InstructioerVC,
+InstructioerVC
-NewStudentVC,
+NewStudentVC
-PurchaseVC,
+PurchaseVC
-DetelisVC,
+DetelisVC
-UpdateStudentVC,
+UpdateStudentVC
-RecCollectionVC,
+RecCollectionVC
-stulnfoVC,
+stulnfoVC
-Top10VC,
+Top10VC
 EmailVC
 ### User Stories:
-As a Instructioer i want to Update my Student greads, As a Instructioer i want to Know my Student greads,
+As a Instructioer i want to Update my Student greads As a Instructioer i want to Know my Student greads
-As a Instructioer i want to Know my Student levels,
+As a Instructioer i want to Know my Student levels
-As a Instructioer i want to congratulate my students by send email for them, As a Management i want to Know our Student greads
+As a Instructioer i want to congratulate my students by send email for them As a Management i want to Know our Student greads
 ### Presentation: